---

 As now you are aware of the main goals of a minimum viable product – the concept by Eric Ries, let’s understand how to create a minimum viable product and what is the process of its minimum viable product development for your business model canvas and lean startup.

-How to Build a Minimum Viable Product (MVP)?
+## How to Build a Minimum Viable Product (MVP)?
+(Step-by-Step Process)

-Although the MVP is minimum, the process to build it still needs to be considered.
-We, at Space-O Technologies, use the following best practices for making a successful minimum-viable product version of a mobile app.
+![how to build minimum viable product](https://wp.spaceo.ca/wp-content/uploads/2020/12/how-to-build-minimum-viable-product.jpg "How to Build Minimum Viable Product")Although the MVP is minimal, the process to build it still needs to be considered.
+We, at Space-O Technologies, use the following best practices for making a successful minimum viable product version of a mobile app.

 A big explanation businesses struggle is that they are confronted with the issue of having little to no market research for the company they have created.
 Once a survey based on 101 startups proved that 42% of startups failed due to a lack of market need.